MongoClient()

 close

 Close the current db connection, including all the child db instances.
-Emits close event if no callback is provided.
+Emits close event and calls optional callback.

 close(callback)